1 – ‘Supporting children with difficulties in reading and writing’

 See what a Deputy Head says about online training in her school

-The online course is available in French, Portuguese and Spanish.
+The interactive, online course is available in French, Portuguese and Spanish.

-Read here Professor Angela Pinheiro’s description of its genesis and current status.
+Read here Professor Pinheiro’s description of its genesis and current status.

-Dislexia Sin Fronteras, a team in Argentina, has produced a course in Spanish about dyslexia and its ‘co-morbidities’.
+Dislexia Sin Fronteras, a team led by Maria Laura Scasso, Buenos Aires, Argentina, has produced a course in Spanish about dyslexia and its ‘co-morbidities’.
 It is online and completely free of charge.

 Here is a short review of the course by Professor Pinheiro and colleague in Brazil.

-The basic text of the course is currently available in:
+The basic texts of the course are currently available in:

 Help us to continue our work!